ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam_2/concept_model.rst

 2.2 Scenarios
 -------------

-Simulated scenarios will involve some scale-up or scale-down of the following interventions, in combination or isolation:
+Simulated scenarios will involve some change of coverage/efficacy parameter values for the following interventions, in combination or isolation:

   1. SAM treatment